Defend Yourself Against Serious Allegations of Sex Crimes in Houston and Throughout Texas

-This amendment reflects the aggressive nature the State of Texas exhibits when it comes to prosecuting sex crimes, especially those involving underage children.
+This amendment reflects the aggressive nature of the State of Texas in prosecuting sex crimes, especially those involving underage children.
 Texas has twenty-one major felony sex crimes on its books.
-Some of these offenses, like public lewdness and indecent exposure, are misdemeanors, a conviction of which can result six months to 1 year in a county jail; others, like aggravated sexual assault and continuous sexual assault of a child or children, are felonies, a conviction of which can result in a minimum sentence of five or 25 years to a maximum of 99 years or life imprisonment in a state penal facility.
+Some of these offenses, like public lewdness and indecent exposure, are misdemeanors, a conviction of which can result in six months to 1 year in county jail; others, like aggravated sexual assault and continuous sexual assault of a child or children, are felonies, a conviction of which can result in a minimum sentence of five or 25 years to a maximum of 99 years or life imprisonment in a state penal facility.
 These offenses are listed in the Texas Penal Code as:

 - 15.031 – Criminal Solicitation of a Minor (a person under age 17)

 - 21.02 – Continuous Sexual Assault of a Child or Children [first-degree felony]

 - 21.06 – Public Lewdness [Class A misdemeanor]

 - 21.08 – Indecent Exposure [Class B misdemeanor]

 - 21.11 – Indecency with a Child (a person under age 17) [third-degree felony]

 - 21.12 – Improper Relationship Between Educator and Student [second-degree felony]

 - 21.15 – Improper Photography or Visual Recording [state jail felony]